 As a direct consequence of the repeal of Net-Neutrality, carriers use “data de-prioritization” as a way to manage limited bandwidth in densely populated areas with high data consumption (cities, for example).
 Users with higher data usage (e.g. streaming) may experience de-prioritization during peak times.
 Data de-prioritization is intended not only to allow lower data users to enjoy high speed data but also to ensure network bandwidth is available for emergency services and other high-priority traffic .
 Fortunately, de-prioritization usually only occurs for short periods of time (a matter of minutes or hours), not until the end of the billing cycle.

-At Unlimited LTE Advanced, we are dedicated to maintaining our reputation as the best provider of mobile LTE hot-spot service.
-We also want all of our customers to feel confident in our service.
-If you are not satisfied with your experience, please contact our support team.
-If we still cannot rectify the issue, we offer a complete refund on the cost of equipment within 14 days of the original purchase date.
-This does not include the cost of the SIM card, activation fee, prepaid service plan, or shipping costs.
+Our money-back guarantee ensures that our customers are satisfied with their purchase of our mobile 5G and 4G LTE broadband service.
+If you are not satisfied with your experience, we encourage you to contact our support team.
+If we cannot resolve the issue, we offer a complete refund on the cost of equipment within 14 days of the original purchase date.
+However, please note that this does not include the cost of the SIM card (if provided), activation fee, prepaid service plan, or shipping costs.

 To return the device, you must do so within 14 days of the original purchase date, in its original packaging and new condition, for a full refund.
 Please note that if you cancel the service, you are responsible for sending the device back at your own expense, and you are responsible for any damage or loss during shipping.
 If the device is not returned or is returned damaged, we reserve the right to charge you the full price of the device.

 If you have any questions or concerns regarding our return policy or cancellation process, please do not hesitate to contact our customer service department.
 Thank you for choosing Unlimited LTE Advanced, and we hope to meets your expectations.